2022-2023 Process, Schedule and Reminders

 To include a COVID Impact Statement in a RPT dossier: The COVID Impact Statement, where used, will be part of the optional candidate statement in RPT dossiers.
 The two-page limit for section I.C. of the RPT dossier has been increased, permitting a maximum of three pages.
 Faculty may choose to present a COVID Impact Statement as a discrete one-page addition to their candidate statement, or they may choose to integrate information about the impact of COVID throughout a three-page candidate statement.
 If integrating across a three-page statement, faculty should ensure that COVID impacts are clearly and explicitly presented to address the intent of this opportunity.
 For more information on COVID Impact Statements, including a set of Frequently Asked Questions, please click here.

 The Provost’s Office encourages departmental faculty to discuss the impact of the pandemic on their discipline and the faculty in their department prior to reviewing RPT dossiers in the fall.
-We recently provided guidance to departments to support these conversations.
+We previously provided guidance to departments to support these conversations.
 More information may be found here.

 Faculty members who wish to include ClassEval data from courses that were excluded from the official ClassEval report, as described above, may include summaries of those data under “Instructional Development” (Section II.B) as described below.